anrgrt/tictactoe/README.md

     eg. 1 1 or 2 2 or 3 2 or 1 2 etc.

-2.  if you enter 1 1 your move will be stored in bottom left corner or if you enter 3 3 your move will be stored in top left corner etc.
+2.  if you enter 1 1 your move will be stored in bottom left corner or if you enter 3 3 your move will be stored in top right corner or if you enter 1 3 your move will be stored in top left corner or if you enter 3 1 your move will be stored in bottom left corner etc use you brain for other situations

 3.  game will end when someone wins or draw